aschearer/LocWarden/README.md

 *Note: Only one language can be master.
 This language is treated as the source of truth during validation.*

-Copy the `Loc` folder containing your loc files into the folder.
+Copy the `Loc` folder containing your loc files into the project.

 Next open PowerShell and run: